stolenpromises/isp_itsonyou/README.md

 3. **Latency Percentiles**:
    - Calculate and visualize latency percentiles (e.g., 95th, 99th).

-Please follow these steps to extract and document the project locally.
-If you prefer to continue in the current environment or encounter any issues, let me know how you'd like to proceed.

 ## LLM opening prompt

-Assist with software development.
+(To be used in event a new conversation needs to be started, ie all context lost) Assist with software development.
 This project analyzes network performance issues using traceroute logs.
 The primary goals are to identify periods of high latency, determine the source of slowdowns, and visualize the data.
 You should write code to execute in your environment with my logs as test inputs.
 Later I will execute locally on my debian KDE system.
 As it sits now, I am executing via w11 vs studio code.
 We don't want to do too many steps in a single turn.
 Lets keep it simple.

 Begin by extracting the contents of the zip file and reading in the README.md file to understand the project.
-Development is now being conducted in vs studio code.
+Development is now being conducted alongside your enviroment in VS Studio Code on a w11 system.

-Do not suggest to me to execute code locally, due to errors in your environment.
-Rather, troubleshoot why the errors in your environment are happening via breaking the process into smaller steps, using print statements ect.
-We will probably go for a complete reset of the coding enviroment and/or a new conversation before resorting to local execution on my end.
+Do not suggest to execute code locally, due to errors in your environment.
+Rather, troubleshoot why the errors in your environment are happening via breaking the process into smaller steps, using print statements, etc.
+We will probably go for a complete reset of the coding environment and/or a new conversation before resorting to local execution on my end.

 With this opening prompt a zip of the current project status has been attached.